Every gardener can and should incorporate gourmet, medicinal mushrooms into their yards, gardens, and growing spaces.

 - will produce loads of delicious mushrooms for years, and

 - can be purchased as “seeds” on Amazon (affiliate links provided).
 Some of them even have mind-blowing (and brain building) medicinal properties.
 They also come with detailed growing instructions from the seller.

 In no particular order, here are our top six recommendations of gourmet and medicinal mushrooms you can grow at home and/or in your garden:

 1. Lion’s Mane (Hericium erinaceus)

 - Grows in/on: Sick or dying trees, cut hardwood logs, or specialized substrate in grow bags

 The taste and texture of a lion’s mane is remarkably similar to crab meat.
 Our favorite recipe to make with these is lion’s mane “crab cakes”, substituting chopped pieces of mushroom for crabmeat.

 Perhaps the most potent of all the medicinal mushrooms in this list, lion’s mane and other Hericiums pack quite the punch.
 Studies are showing that they have very powerful, even regenerative, effects on brain cells, making them a potential treatment for dementia, Alzheimer’s disease, and other degenerative brain disorders.

 - Native/Seasonal: Lion’s mane is native to North America, Asia, and Europe, and fruits in our area from late summer through winter, with an occasional oddball showing up in the spring.

 2. Winecap, aka King Stropharia (Stropharia rugosoannulata)

 - Grows in/on: Hardwood mulch/chips.
 We inoculated our mulched walking paths and mulched no-till garden beds with King Stropharia mushrooms over 5 years ago.
-We add new wood chips in the spring and fall, and continue to get mushrooms each year.
+We add new wood chips in the spring and fall, and continue to get new king stropharia mushrooms each year.

 - Tastes like: Hard to describe, but we think they taste like a combination of portobello mushrooms with notes of white potatoes and red wine.